 - If the first movement is not super flashy or quiet, say a Mozart concerto, some of the audience typically will applaud.
 You can join or not.
 It is highly unlikely the whole audience is applauding at this point though, so you might feel awkward if just 20 people applaud.

-- The rules are the same for the 2nd movements of concertos.
+- The guideline is the same for the 2nd movements of concertos.
 Depending on how they end and the vibe from the audience should help dictate if you should applaud.

 - The end of the final movement is easier.
 If it is a loud and fast ending, your instinct will guide you.
 If the work ends quietly, don’t rush to applaud, enjoy the feeling and wait for the body language on stage to relax and show the audience when the piece is done.